kubernetes/website/content/en/docs/tasks/access-kubernetes-api/configure-aggregation-layer.md

 The high-level flow is as follows:

-1. Kubenetes apiserver: authenticate the requesting user and authorize their rights to the requested API path.
+1. Kubernetes apiserver: authenticate the requesting user and authorize their rights to the requested API path.
-2. Kubenetes apiserver: proxy the request to the extension apiserver
+2. Kubernetes apiserver: proxy the request to the extension apiserver
 3. Extension apiserver: authenticate the request from the Kubernetes apiserver
 4. Extension apiserver: authorize the request from the original user
 5. Extension apiserver: execute